Internet2/comanage-registry-docker/comanage-registry-cron/README.md

 * `COMANAGE_REGISTRY_DATABASE_HOST`
 * `COMANAGE_REGISTRY_DATABASE_USER`
 * `COMANAGE_REGISTRY_DATABASE_USER_PASSWORD`

+so that the container is able to write its own database configuration file and connect to the database.

 See also the next section for details on how to specify the location of the crontab file.